History of Kathmandu:

 Don’t miss the chance to visit those places in Kathmandu in a day tour:

-Kathmandu Darbar square:
+Kathmandu Durbar square:

 Hanuman Dhoka Durbar Square, sometimes referred to as Kathmandu Durbar Square, is a noteworthy monument in Nepal that is renowned for its cultural, architectural, and historical significance.
 The area is rich in historic monuments that date back to the 12th century and is home to the former royal palace of the Malla monarchs and later the Shah dynasty.
-The plaza is home to magnificent Newari architecture, renowned for its dexterous wooden carvings, temples shaped like pagodas, and exquisitely made statues.
+The plaza is home to magnificent Newari architecture, renowned for its dexterous wooden carvings, temples shaped like pagodas and exquisitely made statues.
 The Taleju Temple, the Kumari Ghar (House of the Living Goddess), the Basantapur Tower, and the Kasthamandap—the name of Kathmandu—are among the notable buildings.

 A UNESCO World Heritage Site, Kathmandu Durbar Square is renowned for its exceptional cultural and global significance.
 It provides an informative gallery and museum experience.
 Tours with guides and chances for pictures.
 The square also demonstrates resiliency and rehabilitation, as evidenced by the work undertaken to preserve and repair historical monuments in the wake of the 2015 earthquake.